Geography crossword puzzle. Geography crossword Difficult questions about Africa

 David Livingston

-His main work is Travel and Discoveries in North and Central Africa, first published in 1857-1858.
+His main work is “Travel and Discoveries in the Northern and Central Africa", first published in 1857-1858.

 Heinrich Barth

-Quiz What?
+Quiz “What?
 Where?
 When?"
 AFRICA.

 A wild animal that lives only in Africa in dry thickets near water.
-On his massive head with fangs, warts protrude, which are especially visible under the eyes.(warthog)
+On his massive head with fangs, warts protrude, which are especially visible under the eyes(warthog)

-Evergreen shrub whose roots are rich in starch(cassava)
+An evergreen shrub whose roots are rich in starch(cassava)

-The most famous plant of the Nile swamps(papyrus)
+The most famous plant Nile swamps(papyrus)

 What did the ancient Greeks call Africa (Libya)

-What is the approximate length of Africa from north to south (7500 km.)
+What is the approximate length of Africa from north to south (7500 km)

-What does the name of the Zambezi river mean? ("Great River")
+What does the name of the Zambezi River mean? ("Great River")

-What does the name of the volcano "Kilimanjaro" mean? ("Mountain of Divine Cold")
+What does the name of the volcano Kilimanjaro mean? ("Mountain of Divine Cold")

-What was the original purpose for which D. Livingston came? (missionary)
+The original purpose for which D. Livingston came? (missionary)

-What lithospheric plate is Africa in?
+What lithospheric plate is Africa located in?
 (African)

-The deepest river in Africa?
+The most deep river Africa?
 (Congo)

 What is the name of the coastal desert in South Africa?
 (Namib)

-What river is Livingston Falls on?
+On which river is Livingston Falls located?
 (Congo)

 The oldest and largest oasis in the Sahara?
 (Nile Valley)

-A mountainous country in northwestern Africa?
+A mountainous country in northwest Africa?
 (Atlas)

 What did the ancient Greeks call the Strait of Gibraltar?
 (Pillars of Hercules)

-What river is Victoria Falls on?
+On which river is Victoria Falls located?
 (Zambezi)

 QUIZ on Tropical Africa.